wagsandre/tf-gke-playground/README.md

 ```
  **10.1) Apply the configuration**

-   `kubectl apply -f web-deployment.yam`
+  `kubectl apply -f web-deployment.yaml`

-**11) Create a Backend configuration to be used with the exposed Service witch defines the IAP enabled**
+**11) Create a Backend configuration to be used with the exposed Service which defines the IAP enabled**
  - backend-config.yaml:
 ```
 apiVersion: cloud.google.com/v1